writing it down… for science

 About the content here

-The images and written works of this website are authored by Joshua Vasquez, unless otherwise noted and linked/cited as such.
+The images and written works of this website are authored by me unless otherwise noted and linked/cited as such.

 The file structure and software used to generate this website leverage several open source tools and are themselves also entirely open source.
-Feel free to use them as a template for your website.
-Just change the content.
+Feel free to use them as a template for your website with your own content.